-So, this week, while I was doing my weekly grocery shopping, I noticed that pork chops were on sale, so I grabbed a package and then I have hundreds of requests for homemade Bbq shake and bake, since I last posted about regular shake and bake, that everyone loves.
+So, this week, while I was doing my weekly grocery shopping, I noticed that pork chops were on sale, so I grabbed a package, and then I have hundreds of requests for homemade Bbq shake and bake, since I last posted about the regular shake and bake, that everyone loves.

-So, I tweaked this recipe, and my kids and I think that it’s pretty close to the original (sorry Kraft).
+So, I tweaked this recipe, and my kids and I think it’s pretty close to the original (sorry, Kraft).

-I have always preferred to make the homemade seasoning, rather than buy them, mostly because my oldest son, has a gluten allergy, and so unless, I spend hours looking up ingredients and checking the labels, It is not safe to buy.
-Pick up a bottle or package and read the ingredients, does anyone know what 1/2 of those ingredients are?
+I have always preferred to make homemade seasonings rather than buy them, mostly because my oldest son has a gluten allergy, and so unless I spend hours looking up ingredients and checking the labels, It is not safe to buy.
+Pick up a bottle or package and read the ingredients.
+Does anyone know what 1/2 of those ingredients are?
 Which, is sad because before he was diagnosed, I seriously never looked at a label.

 - 2 tablespoons brown sugar

 - 2 teaspoons grated lemon rind

 - 1/4 teaspoon ground cinnamon

 - Start by adding all of the ingredients to a small blender or grinder.
 Blend until smooth.